annick975/Light-Scheduler-with-WebSocket-and-MQTT/README.md

 Then open your browser and navigate to `http://localhost:8000`.

-(or Go Live using the LIve Server extension)
+(or Go Live using the Live Server extension)

 ## Usage